-5th Circuit Pattern Instruction 15.15, modified to be gender-neutral STOCK INSTRUCTION 24 (Prohibition on Double Recoveries) (Fiolibition on Double Recoveries) You must not award compensatory damages more than once for the same injury.
+5th Circuit Pattern Instruction 15.15, modified to be gender-neutral STOCK INSTRUCTION 24 (Prohibition on Double Recoveries) You must not award compensatory damages more than once for the same injury.
 The plaintiff is only entitled to be made whole once, and may not recover more than the plaintiff has lost.
 Of course, if different injuries are attributed to the separate claims, then you must compensate the plaintiff fully for all injuries.